Foundation Degree in Healthcare Practice

 On this page

 The role of healthcare support worker is fulfilling and increasingly challenging, and there are some exciting new roles emerging – particularly if you have the right qualifications and experience.
-The Foundation Degree in Healthcare Practice will help you get ahead by developing the knowledge and skills needed to deliver high quality, safe and compassionate care.
+The Foundation Degree in Healthcare Practice will help you get ahead by developing the knowledge and competences needed to deliver high quality, safe and compassionate care.
 You’ll also be in prime position to take advantage of new opportunities as they arise.
-This foundation degree course integrates theory with practice and meets the needs of healthcare support staff working in diverse settings.
-You’ll have the opportunity to select from study themes such as health and wellbeing; mental health; long-term conditions; children and young people; and end-of-life care, all with a strong emphasis on enhancing the experience of patients/service users.
+This foundation degree course integrates theory with work-based learning and meets the needs of healthcare support staff working in a range of settings.
+When studying Stage 2, you’ll have the opportunity to select from study themes such as health and wellbeing; mental health; long-term conditions; children and young people; dementia care and end-of-life care, all with a strong emphasis on enhancing the experience of patients/service users.
 You must have the support of your employer to study this course, as you’ll undertake the two work-based modules in your own workplace.

 The programme of study for this foundation degree is also offered as the

 Diploma of Higher Education in Healthcare Practice (W16).
-The diploma of higher education might be of particular interest to those living and working in Scotland.
+The diploma of higher education will be of particular interest to those living and working in Scotland.

 Fees and facts